Best Horror Movies on Netflix Right Now (May 2023)

 Incantation is a found-footage movie about a mother who is cursed after taking part in the desecration of a religious ritual while she was pregnant.
 Six years later, the mother is plagued by supernatural events that threaten her daughter’s safety.
 The movie has been touted as one of the most terrifying movies to come out of Taiwan, and it is at least partially inspired by true events.
 It may also be the scariest movie currently streaming on Netflix.

-More Horror Movies Coming to Netflix in May
+Horror Movies New to Netflix in September 2024

 More Streaming/Watch Guides

-- The Creepy Catalog new/upcoming horror movies guide is updated weekly and has every new release in the genre cataloged, as well as infuriation on where to see or stream the movie.
+- The Creepy Catalog new/upcoming horror movies guide is updated weekly and has every new release in the genre cataloged, as well as information on where to stream the movie.

-- For more of the best-of horror, consider our list of the best horror movies of 2023 so far and our finalized list of the best horror movies of 2022.
-Or take a stroll down nostalgia lane with our guide to 90s horror movies.
+- For more of the best-of horror, consider our best horror movies of 2024 list, and our finalized lists of the best horror movies of 2023 and the best horror movies of 2022.